Saturday, 18 July 2020

 Another resource now available online is the WalkLakes website which hosts an interactive map originated from the Ordnance Survey Open Data programme.
 This map has many spot heights not on other publicly available Ordnance Survey maps and for this hill it also shows the 579m summit spot height.

-Extract from the WalkLakes website
+Extract from the WalkLakes map

-The details for this hill were re-examined when the Ordnance Survey Vector Map Local hosted on the Geograph website and which is entitled the Interactive Coverage Map became available online.
+The details for this hill were re-examined when the Ordnance Survey Vector Map Local hosted on the Geograph website and which was entitled the Interactive Coverage Map became available online.
 This mapping had many spot heights not on any other publicly available Ordnance Survey map and its non-contour map also gives a 579m summit spot height.

 Extract from the Ordnance Survey non-contour Vector Map Local hosted on the Geograph website